-The VAESE Alumni Relations Benchmarking study reveals some interesting comparative data about the differences between alumni organizations associated with the Power 5 conferences, (I’ll just call them the “P5” institutions) and those that are not.
+The VAESE Alumni Relations Benchmarking study uncovers fascinating comparative data regarding the distinctions between alumni organizations associated with the Power 5 conferences, which I'll refer to as the "P5" institutions, and those that are not.

-The P5 Schools are 65+ institutions and comprise the NCAA’s ACC, Big East, Big 12, SEC, and Pac-12 conferences, and notable independent schools.
-They make up the bulk of the largest alumni organizations in the U.S.
+Comprising the NCAA's ACC, Big East, Big 12, SEC, and Pac-12 conferences, as well as notable independent schools, the P5 Schools, totaling over 65 institutions, represent the majority of the largest alumni organizations in the United States.

-What the P5 institutions have that most others do not, is the advantage of persistent national exposure, coupled with their influence on local culture and heritage within their associated communities.
+What sets the P5 institutions apart is their advantage of consistent national exposure, along with their influence on local culture and heritage within their respective communities.

-These alumni organizations are also unique because of their size, budgets, and reach.
-Their differences are significant in comparison to most other alumni organizations, so we broke out their data from all other organizations to see what they do differently, and possibly learn from their experience.
+These alumni organizations are also unique due to their size, budgets, and reach.
+Their differences are significant compared to most other alumni organizations, which is why we have separated their data from all other organizations to examine their distinctive practices and potentially learn from their experiences.

-In many ways, the programs and best practices can be precursors to what successful alumni organizations will be doing in the not-so-distant future.
+In many ways, the programs and best practices of these P5 institutions can serve as indicators of what successful alumni organizations will be implementing in the near future.

-I will add a bit of caution, however.
-Not all of these P5 best practices will translate to smaller alumni organizations and institutions.
-For example, launching a dues-paying program because many P5 institutions have success with theirs, is not necessarily a smart strategy.
+However, it's important to exercise caution.
+Not all of these P5 best practices will be applicable to smaller alumni organizations and institutions.
+For instance, launching a dues-paying program simply because it has been successful for P5 institutions may not be a wise strategy.

-Here are some data points that stand out to me:
+Here are some noteworthy data points that have caught my attention: